kendyteng/cohort_lifetable/README.md

 'lifetable_func_oa' file contains the functions of building cohort life tables.

 ### Expected output
-A few demo life tables from the data of this study and a simulated dataset.
+Some demo life tables from the data of this study and a simulated dataset.

 ### Expected run time for demo on a "normal" desktop computer
-5-15 seconds if you run the code at once.
+5-15 seconds if the code is run at once.

 ## Instructions for use
 ### How to run the software on your data
 Please see 'lifetable_instruction' file.
-In short, you will need a numeric column in a data.frame named 'lifespan' to generate the cohort life table.
+In short, a numeric column in a data.frame named 'lifespan' is needed to generate the cohort life table.

-&nbsp;